 We received exciting news in early March, news that Ndara had just given birth to her first-born baby, a little boy we named “Neptune”

-We received exciting news in early March, news that Ndara had just given birth to her first-born baby, a little boy we named “Neptune”.
-On the 4th of the month the Keepers noticed an unusual gathering that included wild-born babies Eve, little Emma, Safi, Eden, baby Thor along with their mothers and a few more of the female Ex Orphans in Emily’s herd.
+On the 4th March 2017, the Keepers at our Voi Reintegration Unit noticed an unusual gathering that included wild-born babies Eve, little Emma, Safi, Eden, baby Thor along with their mothers and a few more of the female Ex Orphans in Emily’s herd.
 Upon taking a closer look the Keepers were greeted with the news that Ndara had delivered a baby boy and Emma, Emily’s second born calf, was obviously basking in the attention the little one was paying her as he touched her with his tiny quivering trunk.

 Mweya seemed to be the self-appointed Nannie of the little one.
 Together with Kinna’s baby “Kama” at Ithumba, this makes a total of 25 wild born babies to our Ex Orphans, each one a triumph of the Orphans Project and we couldn’t be more delighted.